-Assessing Policy Efforts in the "Rights or Privileges?"
+Assessing Policy Efforts in the 'Rights or Privileges?'
 Project

 For this step we first observed to what extent the national framework was incorporating the content of international obligations and found that the legal and policy commitments formulated by successive governments in the sphere of food, health and education had generally (with some exceptions) been framed in exemplary terms.
 However, the reality in practice was very different.
-A selected range of critical policy interventions in each area (such as the provision of emergency obstetric care to prevent maternal death, or school meal programs to address both educational attendance and malnutrition) were assessed against the criteria of availability, accessibility, acceptability and quality, using a number of quantitative indicators and methods, and found to be grossly inadequate in all three areas, largely due to inadequate coverage, inequitable distribution and underfunding.
+A selected range of critical policy interventions in each area (such as the provision of emergency obstetric care to prevent maternal death, or school meal programs to address both educational attendance and malnutrition) were assessed against the criteria of availability, accessibility, acceptability and quality, using a number of quantitative indicators and methods.

+These were found to be grossly inadequate in all three areas, largely due to inadequate coverage, inequitable distribution and underfunding.
 In relation to maternal health, for example, statistical mapping showed that in the regions where maternal mortality rates were highest emergency obstetric services were least available.
 Qualitative data from structured interviews revealed that high transport costs and culturally inadequate birthing practices were major obstacles preventing poor women in rural areas accessing the reproductive and sexual health services they needed.
-Communities interviews also revealed that mechanisms for participation and accountability were seen as existing only on paper.
+Community interviews also revealed that mechanisms for participation and accountability were seen as existing only on paper.

-The analysis in this step combines quantitative and qualitative indicators and uses a variety of tools and techniques to identify the legal commitments of the state to fulfilling the right(s) under review and to judge the adequacy of policies that have been put in place to give effect to these commitments.
+policies that have been put in place to give effect to these commitments.
 In reviewing public policies, the objective is to determine the extent to which they have translated into goods and services on the ground that meet the AAAAQ criteria and through a process that complies with the principles of participation, transparency and accountability.
 This analysis is incomplete however without explaining why there are disparities between the policies on paper and the delivery of goods and services in practice.